 However, students who disregard the rules below will be subject to discipline.

-- Training and Quiz– All students are required to take the mandatory training, attestation, and quiz before entering campus.
+- Training, Attestation, and Quiz– All students are required to take the mandatory training, attestation, and quiz before entering campus for the first time during the 2020-21 academic year.
 Please check your email for the Together, Columbia training and your unique quiz link.

 - Required Daily Pre-Checks– Before entering campus, you must certify daily that you are not experiencing COVID-19 symptoms.
-You can complete the Building Access Pre-Check questionnaire via the College’s website, mobile app, or QR code.
-Here are additional instructions.
+You can complete the Building Access Pre-Check questionnaire via the College’s website or QR code.

 - A Campus ID is required to Get into All Buildings– If you need a new Campus ID, please visit Columbia Central (600 S. Michigan Ave., Suite 303) between 9am and 5pm.